canopy-network/k8s-node-tester/go-scripts/genesis-generator/cmd/genesis/README.md

 ### config.json

-Node configuration with wildcards for dynamic values:
+Node configuration with placeholders for dynamic values:

 ```json
 {